EddyRivasLab/hmmer/nwo/h4_path.md

 * ... thus for G states, `pi->rle[]` is indeed always 1.

-* A "zero length homology" path (a path with no residues in MI states at all) can arise as an edge case in model construction.
-In glocal mode, this can be represented by a valid glocal path as NGD..DC.
-Model construction might also force a zero length homology in local mode, and an H4 model has no such valid path.
-As a special case, NL(E)C is accepted as a path.
+* A "zero length homology" path (a path with no residues in M|I states at all) can arise as an edge case in model construction.
+In glocal mode, this can be represented by a valid glocal path as `N-G-D1-..-Dm-(E)-C`.

+  Model construction can also force a zero length homology in local mode, even though the H4 model has no such valid path.
+As a special case, `N-L-(E)-C` is accepted as a path but with zero probability.
 This is the only legal path of length $Z=3$ elements.
 N and C can still have run lengths $>1$ with residues assigned to them, so it's a zero length _homology_ path in my jargon, not a zero length _sequence_ path.
 As a convention, a zero length homology local path sets k=0 for the L->MLk entry in `rle[]`.
-A zero-length homology path is assigned a log-odds score of
+A zero-length homology path is assigned a log-odds score of $-\infty$.

-  $-\infty$.
+  Zero-length homologies are not counted as "domains" for functions like `h4_path_GetDomainCount()` or `h4_pathidx_Build()`, and they never arise from alignment inference routines, only from model construction on user-input MSAs.
+Because this case only arises in model construction (thus there cannot be any other domains in the path), we can tell if an `H4_PATH` is a zero-length homology case by testing `rle[1] == 0`.

 * Besides the zero length local homology special case, an impossible path (no path was found or can exist for this profile/sequence